libintomgit/ycsb/README.md

 ### Within the selected DB enter
 > db.dropDatabase()
 ```
-# Now run the YCSB workload on Mongo DB
+# Run the YCSB workload on Mongo DB
 ### LOAD THE DATA - ASYNC

 - This command will LOAD the records with Asynchronos